- What does frequent urination mean?

-Frequent urination is not just a nuisance.
+Frequent urination in men is not just a nuisance.
 It greatly affects your quality of life.

 Yet many men accept it as a natural part of getting older.